Thursday, July 3, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Common security items for home Wi-Fi router security

-The admin password allows for changing the settings of the router.
+The admin password allows for changing the router settings.
 A person with this password has complete control over the network.

-It would be best to change that password as soon as you start using a router.
-Even better, turn the username into something other than “admin” or “administrator.”
+Some routers—especially ISP-provided gateways—have known default admin passwords.
+In this case, it’s best to change that password as soon as you start using a router.
+Even better, when possible, turn the username into something other than “admin” or “administrator.”

-As a security practice, most routers’ initial setup processes include a step for you to change this password.
-In any case, make sure this password is hard to guess and, most importantly, different from the Wi-Fi password.
+Nowadays, as a security practice, most routers’ initial setup process includes a step for you to change or create the admin password.
+In any case, make this password hard to guess and, most importantly, different from the Wi-Fi password.
+Again, this is the password used to manage the router, it’s not for any user to know.

-Home Wi-Fi Router Security: Changing the admin username and enabling CAPTCHA will significantly increase a router’s security.
+Wi-Fi router security: Changing the admin username and enabling CAPTCHA will significantly increase a router’s security against brute-force attacks, where random usernames and passwords can be input automatically.

-A Wi-Fi network includes the network name (a.k.a SSID), which you can see on the device — it’s not a secret.
+A Wi-Fi network includes the network name (a.k.a SSID) and its password.
+The name itself is not a secret—it appears on any device.
 The part that is not seen and keeps the network secure is the password.

 This password allows a device to connect to your Wi-Fi network.
 Knowing the Wi-Fi password, among other things, a person can:

-• see your network resources, such as a file server, a printer, or a media streamer.
-It doesn’t necessarily mean they can access these resources, however.
+2. See your network resources, such as a file server, a printer, or a media streamer.
+However, it doesn’t necessarily mean they can access these resources.
 For example, if your server requires a separate login, they cannot view its content until they have that login.

-A Wi-Fi password that includes letters, numbers, UPPER case/lower case, and special characters, can be a real pain, especially when you need to enter it into an IoT device, such as a printer or a media streamer — even a modern one like the Fire TV.
-Generally, you should consider a digit-only password.
+A Wi-Fi password that includes letters, numbers, uppercase and lowercase, and special characters can be a real pain, especially when you need to enter it into an IoT device, such as a printer or a media streamer—even a modern one like the Fire TV.

 Wi-Fi Router Security TP-Link Guest Network